JuliaAI/MLJ.jl/CONTRIBUTING.md

 the machine interface more "object-oriented".

-A generalization of machine, called a *nodal* machine, is a key element of *learning networks* which combine several models together.
+A generalization of machine, called a *nodal* machine, is a key element of *learning networks* which combine several models together, and form the basis for specifying new composite model types.
 See [here](https://alan-turing-institute.github.io/MLJ.jl/dev/composing_models/) for more on these.